mwierszycki/flexnet_systemd_service/README.md

 The instruction can be easly adopted in the case on any other vendors.

-The short instruction on how to configure Flexnet and firewall is provided as well.
+The short instruction on how to configure FlexNet and firewall is provided as well.

 ## Create user & group